Local

 Also, we listen to the students, parents, and local leaders to understand what they want their children to learn in school.
 With this autonomy, the community keeps their power to decide the best way to educate their children.

-Currently, we are supporting 795 students in their local schools with classroom resources.
-We provide materials in Spanish and Q’eqchi' so that the students learn Spanish as their second language, but also maintain a connection to their native language and culture.
+Currently, we are supporting over 860 students in their local schools with classroom resources.
+We provide a wide variety of materials from textbooks and backpacks, to pencils and notebooks, and to art supplies and sports equipment.
 Providing adequate resources to local schools allows teachers to transform their teaching practices so that students learn in a more interactive and holistic style.

 Computer Labs

 One of the biggest concerns of parents is whether their children will be able to learn the technical skills they need to succeed in the 21st century.
-This is why we have started three community-run computer labs in collaboration with rural villages.
+This is why we have started four community-run computer labs in collaboration with rural villages and provided equipment to start computer classes in one elementary school.

-Though the villages are not connected to the electrical grid, we have set up the labs with solar panels for sustainability.
-There are currently over 150 students studying in the computer labs, coming from 7 different villages.
+Though the villages are not connected to the electrical grid, we have set up the labs with solar panels for sustainability and wireless internet for connectivity.
+There are currently over 300 students studying in the computer labs, with some students even coming from villages outside the 6 we are currently directly supporting.
 The computer labs also help the local economy since the computer teachers come from the local community.

 School Construction